-Call Gold Medal Service for professional condenser coil cleaning and other air conditioning maintenance essentials for your NJ home.
-You should have professional maintenance done on your air conditioner every year to lower your utility bills, increase your HVAC unit’s lifespan, and maintain your manufacturer warranties.
+Call a professional to receive condenser coil cleaning and other air conditioning maintenance essentials for your home.
+You should have professional maintenance done on your air conditioner every year to lower your utility bills, increase the lifespan of your HVAC unit, and maintain your manufacturer warranties.

 Although your HVAC contractor should clean your outdoor unit during every maintenance inspection, it really should get more cleanings than just one a year.

 Check your window air conditioning units for proper sealing around the window.
 If the seal is broken or compromised, you will want to make sure the unit and the window frame are properly sealed.
-Choosing to skip this air conditioning (AC) maintenance tip can cause damage to your window unit and cool air can escape.
+Choosing to skip this air conditioning (AC) maintenance tip can cause damage to your window unit and cause cool air to escape.

 Cheap materials, such as caulk and masting tape will pay for themselves in the very first month.
-If you are having difficulty locating your air leaks or just want someone to do it for you, a Gold Medal Service technician would be glad to come and do a blower door test and other equipment to find all the leaks in your home along with solutions for patching them up.
+If you are having difficulty locating your air leaks or just want someone to do it for you, a licensed HVAC technician can perform a blower door test and use other equipment to find all the leaks in your home along with solutions for patching them up.

 When your air conditioner needs more than regular maintenance, hire a professional technician on our team.
 Our staff offers comprehensive air conditioning and HVAC repair services in Paterson, NJ and other areas.
 We also specialize in in zoned heating and air conditioning and have the tools necessary to repair all makes and models of HVAC systems, so give us a call by phone at (732) 638-4317 to receive support.

 Our team also offers other types of HVAC solutions such as air conditioning installation, furnace repair, boiler maintenance, and heat pump system replacement.
-We provide 24-hour service and customer support so if your air conditioning fails in the blistering heat, we’ll there for you.
-Contact Gold Medal Service at 1-732-638-4317 or fill out our online request form.
-Stay connected with us on Facebook and Twitter.
+We provide 24-hour service and customer support so if your air conditioning fails in the blistering heat, we will there for you.
+Contact Gold Medal Service by filling out our online request form to receive assistance.